Trim Level and Style

-Packages: Packages are groups of options that have been bundled together with a common theme.
+Packages are groups of options that have been bundled together with a common theme.
 For example, a technology package might include such options as Bluetooth, navigation, xenon-gas headlights and adaptive cruise control.
 A cold weather package might have heated seats, headlight washers and all-weather floor mats.
-Some automakers may give their packages a nondescript name such as the "rapid spec 302A" (Ford), "RL2 package" (Buick) or "Quick Order 27W Heat" (Dodge).
-In this case, you'll want to click on the details link on Edmunds or the automaker's Web site.
-Packages are very common in such luxury brands as Audi, BMW and Mercedes-Benz.
+Some automakers may give their packages a less than descriptive name, such as Equipment Group 102A (Ford) or Premium Group (Dodge).
+In such cases, you'll want to read the Edmunds review in detail or check the automaker's website.

-Simplified and Customized
+Simplified vs. Customized

 Some automakers have attempted to make the shopping process easier by consolidating potential options into the trim levels.
-This makes the vehicles cheaper to produce and the savings can be passed along to the consumer.
+This makes the vehicles cheaper to produce, and the savings can be passed along to the consumer.
 While some automakers have certain vehicles with option-free trim levels, only Honda and Acura (Honda's luxury brand) apply this concept to all their vehicles.
 With this simplified trim structure, the only things you have to decide upon are the color and trim level.
 When Acura offers a package, it usually treats it as if it were a different trim level.